 1600 x 1850mm

 In ancient times held by Ngāre Raumati, the land has been occupied by Ngāpuhi hapū since the wars of the early 19th century.
-Between 1901–05 Native Land Court hearings investigated the titles of the Rāwhiti Block which included Rakaumangamanga.
+Between 1901 and 1905, Native Land Court hearings investigated the titles of the Rāwhiti Block, which included Rakaumangamanga.
 This process resulted in the naming, description and determining of twelve specific title areas which could then be subject to partition.
-In 1906 Cape Brett lighthouse was built at the tip of the peninsula.
+In 1906, Cape Brett lighthouse was built at the tip of the peninsula.
 Between 1906 and 1970 a number of other pieces of land were alienated from Māori Land Court title by way of sale.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017

 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)